mongodb/specifications/source/sessions/driver-sessions.rst

 to the server:

-* The TopologyDescription might be stale and no longer be accurate because it has been a few seconds since the last heartbeat
+* The TopologyDescription might be stale and no longer be accurate because it has been a few seconds since the last heartbeat.

-* The TopologyDescription might be accurate at the time the driver checks whether sessions are supported, but by the time the driver sends a command to the server it might no longer be accurate
+* The TopologyDescription might be accurate at the time the driver checks whether sessions are supported, but by the time the driver sends a command to the server it might no longer be accurate.

-* The TopologyDescription might be based on connections to a subset of the servers and it is possible that as the driver connects to more servers the driver might discover that sessions aren't supported after all
+* The TopologyDescription might be based on connections to a subset of the servers and it is possible that as the driver connects to more servers the driver might discover that sessions aren't supported after all.

 * The server might have supported sessions at the time the connection was first opened (and reported a value for logicalSessionTimeoutMinutes in the initial